Case Study / Geological Data Platform

 User Complexity

-Geologists required high-density data, while policy-makers needed quick, high-level visualizations.
-The solution had to fit for both without overwhelming either.
+Geologists required high-density data, while policy-makers needed quick visualizations.
+The solution had to fit both without overwhelming either.

 Search Friction

-Research showed that users struggled with current functionality.
-We implemented "Theme" based exploration to bridge the gap between terminology and data discovery.
+Research showed users struggled with terminology.
+We implemented "Theme" based exploration to bridge the gap in data discovery.

 The Solution